Most Talked-About Controversies Linked to Mike Lindell

 February 22, 2021: Dominion sues Lindell and My Pillow for defamation

-On February 22, 2021, Dominion Voting Systems filed a defamation lawsuit against Mike Lindell and My Pillow, seeking US$1.3 billion in damages due to false claims about the company.
-Dominion alleged Lindell and My Pillow profited from a "defamatory marketing campaign".
+On February 22, 2021, Dominion Voting Systems filed a US$1.3 billion defamation lawsuit against Mike Lindell and My Pillow, alleging they profited from a "defamatory marketing campaign" based on election lies.

 March 2021: Lindell announces counter-suit against Dominion

-In March 2021, Mike Lindell stated on Steve Bannon's podcast that he would counter-sue Dominion Voting Systems for racketeering and election interference.
+In March 2021, Mike Lindell stated on Steve Bannon's War Room: Pandemic podcast that he would counter-sue Dominion, accusing them of racketeering and election interference.

 April 20, 2021: Lindell publishes 'Absolute Interference'

-On April 20, 2021, Mike Lindell released a second documentary, "Absolute Interference", promoting debunked conspiracy theories about the election and criticizing the news media and communism.
+On April 20, 2021, Mike Lindell released a second documentary titled 'Absolute Interference', which promoted debunked conspiracy theories about the 2020 election and criticized the news media and communism.

 June 2021: Lindell files civil suit against Dominion and Smartmatic

-In June 2021, Mike Lindell filed a civil suit against both Dominion Voting Systems and Smartmatic.
-A law partner involved in drafting the suit subsequently left their firm.
+In June 2021, Mike Lindell filed a civil suit against Dominion Voting Systems and Smartmatic.
+The day after the suit was filed, a law partner with Barnes & Thornburg who drafted and submitted the suit left the firm.

-In September 2021, Bonner County, Idaho, announced it would perform a recount of ballots cast in the 2020 presidential election, following Mike Lindell's allegation that all 44 Idaho counties had been digitally hacked.
-The recount found no evidence of digital hacking, and Idaho planned to bill Lindell for the cost.
+In September 2021, Bonner County, Idaho, announced it would perform a recount of ballots cast in the 2020 presidential election in response to Mike Lindell's allegation that all 44 Idaho counties had been digitally hacked.
+The recount affirmed the accuracy of the ballot count.

-December 2021: Lindell's libel suit against the Daily Mail is dismissed
+December 2021: Lindell's libel suit against Daily Mail dismissed

-In December 2021, a federal court dismissed Mike Lindell's libel suit against the Daily Mail, ruling that he had failed to identify any defamatory statements.
+In December 2021, a federal court dismissed Mike Lindell's libel suit against the Daily Mail.

 2021: Retailers Stop Carrying My Pillow Products